BerkeleyLab/upcxx/INSTALL.md

     Note the GPUDirect drivers necessary for GDR-accelerated memory kinds on InfiniBand are not supported on the Linux/aarch64 platform.

+* HPE Cray EX with x86\_64 CPUs and one of the following PrgEnv environment modules, plus its dependencies (smp and ofi conduits):
+    - PrgEnv-gnu with gcc/10.3.0 (or later) loaded.
+    - PrgEnv-cray with cce/12.0.0 (or later) loaded.
+    - PrgEnv-amd with amd/4.2.0 (or later) loaded.
+    - PrgEnv-aocc with aocc/3.1.0 (or later) loaded.
+    - PrgEnv-nvidia with nvidia/21.9 (or later) loaded.
+    - PrgEnv-nvhpc with nvhpc/21.9 (or later) loaded.
+    - PrgEnv-intel with intel/2023.1.0 (or later) loaded.

 * **DEPRECATED**
   Cray XC/x86\_64 with one of the following PrgEnv environment modules and its dependencies (smp and aries conduits):